futurewei-cloud/chogori-platform/docs/CODING_STYLE.md

         - `class IModule`
 - Class members (variables, functions), local variables:
     - Named using `camelCase` - starts with lower case letter
+    - private class members start with underscore and also use camel case: `_camelCase`

 ## Whitespace
 - Use 4 spaces only; NEVER tabs.